Mauricio Isla: Later years

 On 31 August 2015 Isla was loaned to Marseille by Juventus.

 On 10 August 2016, Isla moved to Cagliari for a transfer fee of €4 million.
 He signed a three-year contract with his new club.

 On 21 July 2017, Isla signed for Turkish side Fenerbahçe on a three-year contract for an undisclosed fee.

 Flamengo

-On 19 August 2020, Isla signed for Brazilian club Flamengo a two and a half-year contract on a free transfer.
+On 19 August 2020, Isla signed for Brazilian club Flamengo a two-and-a-half-year contract on a free transfer.
 Isla debuted for Flamengo on 30 August 2020 as a halftime substitute in a Campeonato Brasileiro Série A 1–0 win over Santos at Vila Belmiro.
 He was named the best right back in the league during the 2020 season as Flamengo won the league title.

 Return to Chile

-On 21 June 2022, Universidad Católica announced the signing of Isla on a two and a half-year contract on a free transfer.
+On 21 June 2022, Universidad Católica announced the signing of Isla on a two-and-a-half-year contract on a free transfer.

+Independiente

+After ending his contract with Universidad Católica, in August 2023 Isla joined Argentine Primera División side Independiente, where he became one of the leaders in the new team of Carlos Tévez.

+Colo-Colo

+In the second half of 2024, Isla returned to his homeland and signed with Colo-Colo.
+He adopted a shirt bearing the number '2+2', therefore making him mathematically '4', his favourite squad number, like Iván Zamorano wearing the number '1+8' in Inter Milan.